alussana/TrieSUS/README.md

 # TrieSUS

-## Find the Smallest Unique Subsets (SUS).
+## Find the Smallest Unique Subsets (SUS)

-`TrieSUS` solves the following problem: given a collection of sets, map each set to the smallest possible combination of its elements that uniqly identifies the set
+`TrieSUS` solves the following problem: given a collection of sets, map each set to the smallest possible combination of its elements that uniquely identifies the set.

 ## Example